annetawamono/where-did-i-put-it-PWA/README.md

 # Where did I put it :woman_shrugging:

-This app is designed for **mobile use only** so far.
-This project was motivated by my mom forgetting her things in the different houses she lives in, and I wanted to create a mobile app experience to solve this issue for her by using a PWA and indexedDB.
+This app is designed for **mobile use only** currently.
+I was motivated to create this project because my mom kept forgetting which house she left her things.
+I wanted to solve her problem by creating a mobile app that keeps track of where her things are.
+I leveraged my web dev skills to create a mobile app using a PWA and IndexedDB.

 ## Project details
 - State management is maintained by [vuex](https://vuex.vuejs.org/).